DevExCodeHub/ibm-cloud-functions-refarch-serverless-image-recognition/README.md

 ### 3. Deploy Cloud Functions

-## Deploy through the IBM Cloud Functions console user interface

-Choose ["Start Creating"](https://console.bluemix.net/openwhisk/create) in the IBM Cloud Functions Dashboard.
-[Then proceed to this deployment instructions using the UI](README-Deploy-UI.md).

 ### Deploywith the `ibmcloud wsk` command line tool

 This approach shows you how to deploy individual the packages, actions, triggers, and rules with CLI commands.
 It helps you understand and control the underlying deployment artifacts.